-Data Source: Knocking at the College Door, Western Interstate Commission for Higher Education, March 2008, page 91.
-Projections do not include graduates of educational service units or state-operated schools.
+1Data Source: Knocking at the College Door, Western Interstate Commission for Higher Education, December 2012, page 103 Projections do not include graduates of educational service units or state-operated schools.
 Graduates do not include GED recipients or completers who did not receive regular diplomas.
 See Table A2.2 in Appendix 2 for supporting data.

-&lt;sup>1 Knocking at the College Door, Projections of High School Graduates by State and Race/Ethnicity, Western Interstate Commission for Higher Education (WICHE), March 2008, page 121.
+1 Knocking at the College Door, Projections of High School Graduates by State and Race/Ethnicity, Western Interstate Commission for Higher Education (WICHE), December 2012.
 See Table A2.2 in Appendix 2 for supporting data.
-Between 2005-2006 and 2009-2010, the actual number of public school graduates was about 5% lower than WICHE projections.
-For 2010-2011, the number of public school graduates was 2.5% higher than WICHE predicted.
+Based on 2008 WICHE projections, the actual total number of public school graduates between 2005-2006 and 2010-2011 was 3.5% lower than the WICHE projected.
+For 2011-2012, the actual number of public school graduates was 5.4% higher than WICHE predicted.